Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Despite the first impression that felines give us, cats are more than the aloof, uninterested personas that they exude.
-To prove it, we compiled this list of cat statistics filled with facts about cat ownership, feline health, and things that you never knew you needed to know.
+To prove it, we compiled this list of cat statistics filled with facts about cat ownership, feline health, and things you never knew you needed to know.
 You’re bound to find something to prove to your dog-loving neighbors how awesome your feline best friend is!

 divider-cat